-In our blog, we’ve made the comparison between Skype, HipChat and Slack but there are plenty more project management and communication apps/tools available out there, and you’ll have to see which best fits your manner of collaboration.
-In addition, what is the provider’s process of communicating on progress, plans and problems with you?
-How does their Escalation Policy (if any) work and is this acceptable to you?
+In our blog, we’ve made the comparison between Skype, HipChat and Slack.
+But there are plenty more project management and communication apps/tools available out there.
+You’ll have to see which best fits your manner of collaboration.
+In addition, what is the provider’s process of communicating on progress, plans, and problems with you?
+How does their Escalation Policy (if any) work and is it acceptable to you?

 Another key aspect of successful communication is cultural awareness.
-The people you will work with should share your organization’s understanding of the differences between individuals and their respective backgrounds.
+Make sure the people you consider working with shares your organization’s stand, particularly on respecting the differences between individuals and their respective backgrounds.
 This is why we constantly promote heightened awareness to cultural sensitivity to both our clients and employees.